 Benefits to Aisle Containment can be experienced from day one, from reduced cooling costs significantly, increasing space utilisation/rack densities as well as greatly reducing data centre carbon footprint.

 Install indirect or direct free cooling.
 It could save you as much as 90% compared to traditional cooling costs.

 - Temperature Management

 Increase the room (or cold aisle) temperature to between 24 C and 27 C. Understanding of this is now becoming more widespread, however, too many data centre managers still think that their room should be set at a temperature of below 19 C.

 At 2bm we specialise in the supply of a range of innovative solutions aimed at helping Data Centre Managers protect their IT environments because we believe that environmental monitoring is a must for all data centre/comms rooms.

 Power monitoring is a fundamental tool in the pursuit of total management of a data centre.
 It can be done at a number of points, depending on the granularity required.
 The closer to the rack-mounted equipment, the more detailed the view of the facility.
 The 2bm iMeter is one device that has been designed very much with the data centre and comms room in mind.
 Its system architecture is simple to understand, quick to install and requires zero downtime!
 The iMeter Management Software (iMS) is an extremely powerful data collection, analytical and reporting software suite which has been designed to enable IT and facilities personnel to manage power consumption in the data centre more efficiently.
 If you do not measure, how can you possibly manage?

 - UPS Systems

-Replace legacy servers and storage with new high efficiency equipment; for example, leverage virtualisation to maximise performance of the equipment you already have.
+Replace legacy servers and storage with new high-efficiency equipment; for example, leverage virtualisation to maximise the performance of the equipment you already have.